oK020202/Line-bot-amazon-bedrock/README.md

 ## Pre-requirement

 First, make Anthropic's Claude available through Amazon Bedrock's "Model access" in the AWS Management Console.
-See the [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for details.
+See the [documentation] for details.

 This project are provisioned by the AWS Cloud Development Kit (CDK).
-If you have not installed the CDK, first install it by referring to the [documents](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+If you have not installed the CDK, first install it by referring to the [documents].

 Then, since it is a LINE bot, it is necessary to create a channel used the LINE Messaging API.
-You can create that channel after creating a provider in the [LINE Developers console](https://developers.line.biz/console/).
+You can create that channel after creating a provider in the [LINE Developers console].

 ## How to setup

 ### 1. Create LINE Channel

-In the [LINE Developers console](https://developers.line.biz/console/), create a provider and create a channel used the Messaging API.
+In the [LINE Developers console], create a provider and create a channel used the Messaging API.

 ![Create channel used the Messaging API](./doc/images/create-channel-used-messaging-api.png)